 The M_CU is the functional entity within mobile VS system, such as mobile phones used by the visual surveillance end users.
 It is used to present multimedia information (such as audio, video, image, alarm signal, etc.) to the end user.
 It implements the following functions:

-Multimedia decoding and playback.
-Media
+Requesting media stream from VAU, based on the network types which the M_CU is locating.

+Media stream receiving, decoding and playback.
+Media stream packet loss rate reporting to VAU periodically (e.g. if RTP is used for media stream transmitting, M_CU reports the loss rate by RTCP protocol).

 PU list, real-time image/video presentation.